 To strengthen our ethical corporate management policy and deepen ESG-related issues, CSRC has proposed a five-point strategy as the basis for future improvement.

 CSRC has established a risk assessment mechanism for dishonest conduct in accordance with the Ethical Corporate Management Best Practice Principles.
 It regularly analyzes and evaluates business activities with a high risk of dishonesty in the business scope and establishes an effective accounting system and internal control system.
-No foreign accounts or secret accounts shall be kept and reviews should be undertaken at any time to ensure that the design and implementation of the system continues to be effective.
+No off-the-books accounts or secret accounts shall be kept and reviews should be undertaken at any time to ensure that the design and implementation of the system continues to be effective.

 In order to establish an honest and transparent corporate culture and promote sound management, CSRC has a Reporting System for Violations of Professional Ethics.
 This includes instructions on reporting channels and processing procedures, ensuring the legal rights and interests of informants and related persons.
-For any internal or external stakeholders of CSRC, if they find anything that may endanger the reputation and the safety of the property of CSRC, or any corruption, theft, embezzlement, private practice, fraud, or other unethical and dishonest behavior, then reports and complaints can be made through the following reporting channels of CSRC:
+For any internal or external stakeholders of CSRC, if they find anything that may endanger the reputation and the safety of the property of CSRC, or any corruption, theft, embezzlement, private practice, fraud, anti-competitive or other unethical and dishonest behavior, then reports and complaints can be made through the following reporting channels of CSRC:

 -

-1 Email reporting: mp.buster@csrc.com 2 Written reports: Audit Office, CSRC Investment Holdings Co., Ltd., 8F., No. 113, Section 2, Zhongshan North Road, Zhongshan District, Taipei City 3 On-site reporting department: The receiving department is the Audit Department of CSRC
+1 Email reporting:mp.buster@csrcgroup.com 2 Written reports:Audit Office, International CSRC Investment Holdings Co., Ltd., 8F., No. 113, Section 2, Zhongshan North Road, Zhongshan District, Taipei City 3 On-site reporting department:The receiving department is the Audit Office of CSRC

 The whistleblower can make a named report or an anonymous report, and can provide relevant specific information and documents.
 If the report is named, the reporter should provide their name and contact information.
 If the relevant information and documents are not complete, it will not be accepted.

-CSRC has integrated the value of ethical management and ethical behavior into the Company’s business strategy, and cooperates with laws and regulations to establish relevant anti-fraud measures to ensure honest operation and ethical behavior.
-Through the Reporting System for Violations of Professional Ethics, we ensure that the opinions of internal and external stakeholders can be communicated through unobstructed channels.
-(The scope of application of this approach includes subsidiaries of CSRC, foundations where direct or indirect donations cumulatively exceed fifty percent, and other group enterprises and organizations with substantial control capabilities.)
-Thededicated unit is the Audit Office.
-When necessary, it will cooperate with Regulatory Compliance or other relevant departments to ascertain relevant facts.
 For reported cases that are accepted, the identity of the informant, the content of the investigation, the investigation process and the investigation results are all properly kept and access rights are restricted.
 At the same time, it promises to protect the informant from being improperly dealt with due to the report.
 If the report is verified to be true, relevant units of CSRC will be instructed to review the internal control system and operating procedures, propose improvement measures and report to the Board of Directors to prevent the same incident from happening again.
 In addition, we also encourage internal and external personnel to report dishonest behavior or misconduct, and bonuses will be awarded according to the circumstances of the report.

-Statistics show that in 2023, no incidents of ethical management violations were reported through the aforementioned reporting system at CSRC Group.
+Statistics show that in 2024, no incidents of ethical management violations were reported through the aforementioned reporting system at CSRC Group.
 There were also no incidents of employees being dismissed or disciplinary actions being taken due to corruption, nor of business partners being terminated or not renewed due to corrupt violations; and there were no legal cases related to corruption among the Company or its employees.